adamschonewille/phys408OpticalCavity/LabNotebook.md

 $(18.00 \pm 0.01 )$ mW
 Reflection from M1
 $(7.23 \pm 0.01)$ mW
-This part is slightly trickier we had to orient the second mirror so that the reflected spot was far enough from the incident so that we could mesure it sperately.
+This part is slightly trickier we had to orient the second mirror so that the reflected spot was far enough from the incident so that we could measure it separately.
+We also had to move on of the other mirrors in the setup so we retook the M2 measurement data.
+Incident for M2
+$(0.345 \pm 0.005)$ mW
 Transmission for M2
-$( 1.05 \pm 0.05) \mu $ W
+$(1.05 \pm 0.05) \mu$ W
 Reflection for M2
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjg0NDA1NzIsLTIwMTUzNjE4MSwtMj
-A2NzUzMTc0MSwtNjMyNzYwNjc4LC0xMjkzNTIyNjQ0XX0=
+eyJoaXN0b3J5IjpbMTMwNDk1ODc1MSwtMjAxNTM2MTgxLC0yMD
+Y3NTMxNzQxLC02MzI3NjA2NzgsLTEyOTM1MjI2NDRdfQ==
 -->